21 Chemo Side Effects Everyone Should Know About

 11. Vision Loss

-I noticed my eyesight blurred and dulled after my first inpatient round of ema-co.
+I noticed my eyesight blurred and dulled after my first inpatient.
 Some people also experience cataracts, dry eye syndrome, and itchy eyes.

 12. Tooth Damage/Mouth Sores